 The Essais are the perfect mate to accompany anybody, throughout all stages of life.
-It’s always interesting to explore Michel de Montaigne‘s life and his marvellous book: the Essais.
+It’s always interesting to explore Michel de Montaigne‘s life and his marvelous book: the Essais.
 Within his lifespan, Montaigne was able to find true friendship for himself and record its effects therein.
 Here we propose to navigate Montaigne’s approach to friendship.

 In his Nicomachean Ethics Aristotle wrote that friendship was “one soul in two bodies.”
 Montaigne, on the contrary, always thought that friendship was a free exchange between two people.

 Montaigne thought that true friendship was rare.
 He himself acknowledges to have found only one proper friend in his life: Etienne de La Boétie.
 And he could enjoy this friendship only for a mere four years.
 They met as adults and death took Montaigne’s soulmate early.
 An irreplaceable loss.
 After La Boétie’s death (in 1563), Montaigne didn’t feel the desire to find a substitute for his dead friend.
 Perhaps the reason was that our French friend knew intuitively that such a profound bond could only happen once in a lifetime.